talutahelan-star/ispconfig-advanced-jailkit-tools/FULL_TECHNICAL_REFERENCE.md

 # Full Technical Reference & Architecture

 This document provides a deep-dive into the architectural flow of the ISPConfig Advanced Jailkit Tools.
-It is intended for sysadmins and developers auditing the codebase and community contributors who want to commit changes.
+It is intended for sysadmins, developers auditing the codebase and community contributors who want to commit changes.

 ### ⚠️ Architectural Assumptions & Compatibility Disclaimer
 The core logic of these plugins and bash scripts relies heavily on strict regex parsing of ISPConfig's default directory paths.